pnp/blog/content/post/office-add-ins-community-call-may-2021.md

 This feature is not on our backlog.
 We migrated UserVoice requests that had over 100 votes to our new [Microsoft 365 Developer Platform Ideas Forum](https://aka.ms/m365dev-suggestions).
-We\'d ask that you **Submit an Idea** on this page and recreate your request.
-If there's enough interest from the community we\'ll definitely consider it.
+We'd ask that you **Submit an Idea** on this page and recreate your request.
+If there's enough interest from the community we'll definitely consider it.
 Thanks!
 **What is the roadmap for Office.js for PowerPoint?
 When will it achieve feature parity with VSTO APIs?**